-This wonderful exercise can be as long or as short as you like and is great way to take a pause in the Christmas festivities!
-The picture at the bottom is one I did with a biro.
+This wonderful exercise can be as long or as short as you like and is great way to take a pause in this helter skelter world we live and work in.
+The picture at the bottom is one of my doodles I did with a biro.

-This exercise comes from the book ‘Mindfulness and the Art of Drawing’ by Wendy Ann Greenhalgh
+Mindful doodling is also one of the exercises we do on the Draw Yourself Calm day and comes from the book ‘Mindfulness and the Art of Drawing’ by Wendy Ann Greenhalgh.

 Take a few moments to focus on the feeling of your pen or pencil between your fingers.
 This is something we do almost every day – we write, we sign our name, we jot down notes but very rarely do we pay attention to how it actually feels to hold a pen/pencil in our hands.